-I just want to repeat that is just my understanding of it, and Zachary agreed there, but it is possible that we are misunderstanding it—it comes down to the fact they clearly want to avoid that type of cross pollination, but situations may force their hand.
+I just want to repeat that this is just my understanding of it, and Zachary agreed there, but it is possible that we are misunderstanding it—it comes down to the fact they clearly want to avoid that type of cross-pollination, but situations may force their hand.

 FIG is Accepting Unaccredited Investors before the Rules are Finalized

 This comes from an easy misconception around what sort of crowdfunding FIG is using for its unaccredited investors at this time.
 The finalized rules for unaccredited investors you are probably hearing talked about are the more famed Title 3 under the JOBS act in the CROWDFUND section.
 That isn't what FIG is using or why they are only accepting reservations right now.

 Instead of using the more famed Title 3 parts, they are using the higher cost and disclosure laden Regulation A funding method that had its rules finalized in July.
 Many of the questions around things—such as how they are curating the platform, communication areas, or other Title 3 regulation rules—don't apply here.
 For accredited investors, it falls under 506 C fundraising, which is what they've used for their past ones.
 Regulation A funding also requires that they get approval on the offering, which is why they are taking reservations for unaccredited investors at this time, not taking their money—as we'll talk about in our next point.